 · Identifies an ability to be flexible and accommodate new situations

 Preparing a draft ToR is important for identifying potential issues that will need to be considered, major gaps in the document that may lead to rejection of the proposal and providing the proponent with early feedback on the proposal.
 The Project Officer will review the draft ToR to make sure it is complete and offer any further suggestions before submitting it to the ministry.

 Notice of Draft ToR for Review

-A notice must be issued when the draft ToR becomes available review and comment
+A public notice must be issued when the draft ToR becomes available for review and comments

 on.
 Along with notifying the public, the proponent will send copies to interested parties such as Indigenous communities and members of the Government Review Team.
 Public notice is usually given through a newspaper, mail, or website.
 A minimum of 30 days is given to review and comment on the draft.

 Comments on the draft ToR are sent to the proponent and the proponent seeks to resolve any issues that are raised by revising the draft and/or responding to comments.
 These comments and responses will be included in the Record of Consultation that is submitted with the final ToR.